- What Is Program Management?

 Program Management Certification

-But there are many reasons to get your PgMP certification.
-Getting certified shows that you’re serious about program management and that you not only have the experience needed to rise to the top of a resume pile but also have the actual knowledge and skills it takes to make projects successful on a company-wide level.
+Getting a program management certification from the PMI shows that you’re serious about program management and that you not only have the experience needed to rise to the top of a resume pile but also have the actual knowledge and skills it takes to make projects successful on a company-wide level.

 Program Management Industries and Roles

 Since program managers are similar to change agents, there can be many roles to fulfill at one time, including planning coordinator and senior user.
 They need to have the people skills to be able to be an effective communicator and leader, but at the same time need the analytical skills to objectively view and report on their projects’ successes.